joshrosenbaum-dev/cite/README.md

 ```
 pip install pandas
 ```
+### Notes for Visual Studio Code
+Visual Studio Code requires you to select an interpreter for Python.
+Use `Python 3.7.x x-bit('cite': conda)`.
+Then you may install PyLint either using conda or pip in your environment.

 ## Preparing/Running CITE
 Clone the CITE repository to any folder.
 In the CITE folder (which should include `react.py`), run the following commands: